Alcoholic and Toxic Liver Disease

 Malnutrition.
 Inadequate nutritional intake in chronic alcohol abusers may worsen the severity of liver disease.

 Race.
-Many Asians have a relative deficiency of the mitochondrial aldehyde dehydrogenase-2 (ALDH2) enzyme, which results in flushing upon alcohol intake and may create an aversion to alcohol use in these populations.
-Hispanic and African-American males tend to have higher rates of cirrhosis in comparison to Caucasian men, irrespective of the quantity of alcohol ingested.
+Many Asians have a relative deficiency of the mitochondrial aldehyde dehydrogenase-2 (ALDH2) enzyme, which results in flushing upon alcohol intake and may create an aversion to alcohol use.
+Hispanic and Black males tend to have higher rates of cirrhosis in comparison to Caucasian men, irrespective of the quantity of alcohol ingested.5

 Acetaminophen.
-The combination of alcohol and acetaminophen should be avoided, as acetaminophen toxicity is greatly increased with the concomitant ingestion of alcohol.
+Acetaminophen toxicity is greatly increased with the concomitant ingestion of alcohol.

 Drug dosages.
 Toxicity due to medications is typically dose-related.